-BTEC MUSIC PRACTICE
+BTEC MUSIC

-BTEC Tech Award in Music enables students to develop their passion for music through the use of technology.
+BTEC Music enables students to develop their passion for Music through the use of technology.
 Students will learn how to remix and use the recording studio, as well as create their own music.
 The course is taught in a practical way in order to develop as many different skill sets as possible.
-This subject is good for students who don't play an instrument but wish to continue their music studies, or for students who are self-taught on their instrument.
-Students will study 3 units, 1 of which is an exam.
+Students will study 4 units; 2 core and 2 optional.